jhl0204/Springboard-Data-Science-Career-Coursework/README.md

 ***Data Wrangling***

-**Basic JSON exercise:** This simple exercise demonstrates ability to work with JSON files.
+**1. Basic JSON exercise:** This simple exercise demonstrates ability to work with JSON files.
 The dataset comes from the ***2013 World Bank data*** on projects funded by the World Bank and is in a JSON file format.
 I also fill in missing values using a lookup table.
 Data wrangling reveals that *China, Indonesia, and Vietnam* had the most projects funded by the World Bank in 2013.
 The most popular project themes were *Environment and natural resources management, Rural development, and Human development.*

-**Basic SQL:** This project demonstrates ability to write simple SQL scripts to join, manipulate, and extract data from three tables in **country clubhouse** data.
+**2. Basic SQL:** This project demonstrates ability to write simple SQL scripts to join, manipulate, and extract data from three tables in **country clubhouse** data.
 The SQL database is hosted on a separate Springboard server and the scripts are written in response to the specific questions provided by Springboard.

-**Basic API usage with Quandl API:** This exercise demonstrates ability to use *requests* package to retrieve data from [Quandl](https://www.quandl.com/) using API keys.
+**3. Basic API usage with Quandl API:** This exercise demonstrates ability to use *requests* package to retrieve data from [Quandl](https://www.quandl.com/) using API keys.
 For 2017 Franfurt Stock Exchange data (ticker AFX_X), I am able to find out that the lowest opening price was $34.0, the highest opening price was $53.11, and that the median trading volume during 2017 was 76286.000, among other simple financial metrics.